MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

 ## Configure Visual Studio code for your Livy API Session

-1. Add the sting <?experience=power-bi&lhLivyEndpoint=1> to the end of your browser URL sring when opening your Lakehouse.
+1. Add the sting <?experience=power-bi&lhLivyEndpoint=1> to the end of your browser URL when opening your Lakehouse.

-1. Click on **Lakehouse Settings** in your Fabric Lakehouse.
+1. Select **Lakehouse Settings** in your Fabric Lakehouse.

     :::image type="content" source="media/livy-API/Lakehouse-settings.png" alt-text="Screenshot showing Lakehouse settings." lightbox="media/livy-API/Lakehouse-settings.png" :::